 Who was Kali?

-Kali was the Hindi goddess of time, destruction, death, and in later times, of motherly love.
+Kali was the Hindu goddess of time, destruction, death, and in later times, of motherly love.
 She also had associations with sexuality and violence.
 Kali stands for she who is black or she who is death, and this name could derive from the darkness of her skin or that of her soul and powers.
 This opposition between her domains created a complex story.
 Kali surpassed the western concepts of good and evil and poised herself as an ambiguous character.
 This dichotomy is present in different parts of Hinduism.

 What Does Kali Look Like?

 In many of her depictions, Kali is portrayed with black or intense blue skin.
 She carries a necklace of human heads and a skirt of severed arms.
 Kali appears holding a decapitated head in one hand and a blood-tainted sword in the order.
 In these depictions, she is totally or partially nude, has many arms, and sticks out her tongue.
 Apart from that, it is common to see Kali standing or dancing on her husband Shiva, who lies on the floor.

 This gory depiction references Kali’s associations with death, destruction and devastation, reinforcing her fearsomeness.

 The History of Kali